AU-Harness: An Open-Source Toolkit for Holistic Evaluation of Audio LLMs: Limitations

+\textbf{Evaluation Framework vs Benchmark.} Our work presents a unified and efficient evaluation framework targeting specifically for LALM evaluation.
+Despite the wide coverage presented in Table \ref{tab:main_updated_taxonomy_benchmark}, our ultimate objective is to create an extensible framework where new benchmarks, tasks and metrics can be seamlessly integrated.

-\textbf{Coverage and generalization gaps.} While we extend beyond ASR to diarization and spoken reasoning, coverage remains skewed toward English and common domains.
+\textbf{Coverage and generalization gaps.} Our coverage remains skewed toward English and common domains.
 Environmental audio, music understanding, and low-resource languages are underrepresented.
 Moreover, the relationship between standardized benchmark performance and real-world audio-language capabilities where contexts are noisier, more diverse, and less structured requires further empirical validation.

+\textbf{Limited analytical study scope} Both insight analyses presented in Section \ref{sec:5_2_insight} are intentionally scoped as representative case studies: the instruction modality and cascaded intelligence study examines only Qwen3-Omni-30B-A3B-Thinking, and the multi-turn DST study evaluates one model on one benchmark (SpokenWOZ) across diverse input configurations.
+Whether the observed modality gaps and turn-level degradation generalize across broader LALM families remains an open question for future investigations.
+These analyses are not intended to be exhaustive; instead, they demonstrate the range and depth of systematic investigations that \framework~ enables.
+Ultimately, \framework~aims to provide a standardized, efficient, highly customizable evaluation framework for more comprehensive studies by the broader research community.

 These limitations highlight challenges in audio-language evaluation.
 Achieving reproducible, comprehensive, and valid assessment requires community coordination around prompting standards, temporal diagnostics, and multilingual breadth.
-Our framework aims to make systematic progress on these fronts practical for the broader ecosystem.
+Our framework is designed to enable practical, systematic progress in these areas across the broader ecosystem.